TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/ListModule/MassEditing/Index.rst

    :alt: Editing form displayed for all records
    :class: with-shadow

-When saving the changed will be stored for all records.
+Upon saving this change will be applied to all records.

 Edit Selected Fields
 ====================

-All field that are currently viewable can be edited at the same time, by choose a different icon:
+All fields that are currently viewable can be edited at the same time by selecting a different icon:

 .. figure:: ../../Images/BackendListEditAllFields.png
    :alt: The button to edit all fields visible in the list